The university and the Department of Mathematics continue to monitor developments related to COVID-19 (novel coronavirus).

 Faculty, staff, or student employees with questions about appointments, time sheets, visas, etc.

 Faculty, staff, or student employees with questions about pay, reimbursements, fund accounts, grants, etc.

 Questions regarding the department’s webpage and communications/marketing-related inquiries

 Questions related to computing resources, resources for remote access, etc.

 General questions about the department that do not fall into one of the above categories

 *Please note: We encourage you to copy your message to the individual staff member who you wish to reach.

-Due to the COVID-19 outbreak, we are moving to virtual advising exclusively.
-Please reach us via email, phone, or our new online question queue as follows:
+Due to the ongoing COVID-19 pandemic, we will continue to conduct virtual advising during the Fall 2020 semester.
+Please reach us via email or phone as follows:

 - Email: email@example.com